amberhunt955/mysql-book-list/README.md

 <li>npm i</li>
 <li>touch .env</li>

-You will need to add the REACT_APP_PORT variable to the .env file.
+<p>You will need to add the REACT_APP_PORT variable to the .env file.</p>

 ### Running the application

-You will run nodemon in the backend and npm start in the frontend.
+You will run "nodemon" in the backend and "npm start" in the frontend.
 That's it!
 Please don't hesitate to reach out if you encounter any issues.

 ## Contact